 AR also offers considerable potential for larger businesses with global workforces spread out over multiple locations, for whom it is currently very difficult to provide simultaneous, collaborative training.
 Using AR, people from across the country or even around the world can all see and experience the same sights and information at the same time, delivering a more consistent experience and fostering a feeling of real collaboration - even when the individuals involved have never actually been in the same room.

 What lies ahead for AR?

+Amongst the most significant trends in learning technology, AR is expected to have one billion users by 2020.
 Analysis from Digi-Capital has predicted that the combined VR/AR market will be worth around $108 billion (£82.57 billion) by 2021, with AR accounting for the majority of this total.
 Already, professionals in numerous sectors are seeing exciting new applications for AR emerging, including step-by-step surgery guides for medical professionals, real-time safety alerts for construction workers, and virtual space exploration tools for scientists and engineers.

 The gradual emergence of AR into the mainstream also offers a significant opportunity for forward-thinking businesses to get ahead of the curve.
 Those who are able to harness its potential early stand to benefit from a considerable advantage over their competitors, as it could allow them to train their teams much faster and with greater efficiency and retention rates than would be possible with more conventional methods.

 With its ability to deliver rigorous training programmes in a more engaging and interactive way than ever before, AR technology has every possibility of becoming the future of learning and development - and businesses should be watching its development with close interest.

 Summary: Augmented reality technology is becoming an increasingly viable method of providing engaging, active and visually rich learning experiences for staff receiving training.